saljs/saljs.github.io/index.md

 ---

 ## About me:
-I am currently a software research engineer, working at [GrammaTech](https://www.grammatech.com).
-I recieved my Bachelor's degree in Computer Science in 2019 from the University of Wisconsin - La Crosse.
+I am a Software research engineer, who most recently worked at [GrammaTech](https://www.grammatech.com).
+I received my Bachelor's degree in Computer Science in 2019 from the University of Wisconsin - La Crosse.
 My professional interests include a wide range of topics within computer science, ranging from microcontrollers and robotics to distributed computing and machine